H225M Cougar Medium Multimission Helicopter, France

 Each engine, complete with systems and accessories, is independent.
 An infrared suppression system is installed to reduce the thermal signature of the helicopter.

 The engines are equipped with dual-channel full authority digital engine control (FADEC), while protective air intake grids prevent ingestion of debris into the engines.
-The free turbine features blade shedding architecture for high reliability and safety.
+The free turbine features blade shedding architecture for high levels of reliability and safety.

-The EC 725 main gearbox is reinforced for compatibility with the increased turbine engine power and the increase in the helicopter's maximum weight.
+The H225M main gearbox is reinforced for compatibility with the increased turbine engine power and the increase in the helicopter's maximum weight.
 The helicopter uses the gear train identical to that of the Cougar mk2.
 An emergency lubrication spray is installed in the gearbox to allow a 30-minute flight with no oil.

 The helicopter has retractable crashworthy tricycle-type landing gear supplied by Messier-Bugatti.
 Each unit retracts rearward and is fitted with dual chamber oleo pneumatic shock absorbers.
 Emergency floatation units can be installed on the main landing gear fairings and on the forward section of the fuselage.